morrislab-pc/lab_tutorials/Using_git.md

 2. Sign up for a GitHub account

-# Make sure that you can see invisible files in the Finder

 3. In your computer's **file browser** ensure that you can see:
   - **Invisible files and folders** (On the Mac these start with a period e.g. `.git`)